John Hack: Head Coach, Wide Receivers:

 Coach Cleffi played his high school football at Roxbury High School, serving as the team’s quarterback for the 2003 season.
 After high school, he spent one year playing quarterback at DIII Maryville College in Maryville, Tennessee.
 The following year, Cleffi returned to Roxbury High School to coach freshman football, a post he held for two seasons.
 He then joined theMorris Catholic staff coaching quarterbacks and defensive backs for one season under Head Coach Greg Lusardi.
 From there, Cleffi’s career led him to Penn State University where he would spend two seasons as an intern assisting special teams.

 After PSU, Kyle made his way back to Morris Catholic.
-In his fourth year Coach Cleffi will take over the offense after spending one year as the Special Teams’ Coordinator, and two years as Defensive Coordinator.
-In a short span, it is a nod to Kyle’s versatility, talent, work ethic, and diligence to have handled three separate coordinator positions.
+In his fifth year, Coach Cleffi will continue to lead our offense after spending one year as the Special Teams’ Coordinator, and two years as Defensive Coordinator.
+Last year, in his initial season at the helm of the Offense, Kyle helped the Crusaders average 30 points per game and boasted the #1 QB (Dean DeNobile, the #1 WR (Walter Quick, Jr.), and the #3 WR (Zach Thomas) in NJ in terms of yardage.
+The fact that Kyle has been a coordinator in all three phases in such a short span, is a nod to Kyle’s versatility, talent, work ethic, and diligence to have handled three separate coordinator positions.

 Coach Cleffi graduated from Penn State University with a bachelor’s degree in sociology.
 Before attending Penn State, Coach was the drummer for Tragic Hero Records recording artist Nevada Rose.
 He now works in the special education department at Morris Knolls High School where he also serves as an assistant coach for the girl’s spring track team.